mardix/sailor/README.md

   - https default
   - Multiple domain name deployment.
-    Sites in Mono repo can now rely on different config based on the app name by having boxe.apps as a list of dict or array of object, it will test for 'domain_name' to match the app_name
+    Sites in Mono repo can now rely on different config based on the app name by having boxie.apps as a list of dict or array of object, it will test for 'domain_name' to match the app_name
     ```
     apps : [
       {"domain_name": "abc.com", ...},